The Best of Bali (and Surrounding Islands)

 My recommendation for places to visit on Bali:

 The Bukit Peninsula.
 Visit Dreamland Beach / Uluwatu area.
 Gorgeous beaches, more locals than tourists, and a fantastic surf vibe that is just intoxicating.
 I had the pleasure of staying at a quaint yet modern homestay called Jepun Sari.
 The owners Adnyana and Komang are a young, entrepreneurial couple that are just starting a family so, besides the amazing accommodation they offer, I highly advocate giving them your business!
 Go for a yoga class and meal at The Temple Lodge near Bingin Beach.
 The views alone are worth it.
 Wanting a nice place to work / get some coffee / and shop for bikinis?
 Head to Drifter Surf Shop.
-Amazing place to work with overpriced coffee but the vibe is just right and sometimes, we pay for atmosphere.
+Amazing place to work with yummy coffee.
+The vibe is just right.

 Also, side note, find yourself dining at the local warung at least a few times.
 A warung is a small, local cafe that is almost buffet style but not all you can eat.
 Instead, you pick your portion and options and pay according to how much you take.
 You’ll be hard-pressed to pay more than $5USD for a meal.

 Typical warung meal, 30,000IDR ($2.15) | A hijab and bikini in the same picture, only in Bali! | Gado - Gado meal